 The St Helena Open-ocean Time-Series (SHOTS) was developed from the two-year Darwin-funded project, DPLUS070: Oceanographic Influences on the St Helena Pelagic Ecosystem, to monitor seasonal changes in the waters around St Helena and support understanding of the marine environment.

 During the project, six sites around the island were studied.
 At each site, a CTD device was lowered into the water to measure salinity, temperature, and depth to understand the water conditions.
-Zooplankton samples were also collected at each site to study the local marine life.
+Zooplankton samples were also collected at three leeward sites to study environmental drivers and primary productivity that feeds the local marine life.

-One offshore site, Dawsons, was chosen for long-term monitoring because it is representative of the island’s surrounding waters.
-Monitoring this site helps track changes in the ocean over time and supports sustainable management of St Helena’s marine ecosystem.
+One offshore site, Dawsons, was chosen for long-term monitoring because it is the first station where seasonal changes occur before expanding to the island’s surrounding waters.
+Regular monitoring of this site helps track patterns and changes in the ocean over time and supports sustainable management of St Helena’s marine ecosystem.

 Underwater Visual Census (UVC) is a method where trained divers observe and record fish and invertebrate species in the water.
 Since 2013, the MFCS has used UVC, alongside photo quadrats, which are underwater photographs of small sections of the seafloor, to monitor the nearshore marine environment.
 These methods help the MFCS to understand which species are present, how many there are, and the condition of the habitat over a long period of time.